couchbaselabs/docs-ng/using_docs_ng.markdown

 TechPubs will set up your new folder for new guides or new major versions, for example this_guide_name-X.X.
 TechPubs will also set up the YAML file to include menu options and navigation to your guide.
 Follow these guidelines once your file is set up:

 - Create .markdown files for each chapter in your guide.
-- Create an index.erb file at the root of your guide.
+- Create an index.erb file at the root of the content folder.
 In this file add an include statement for each .markdown chapter, for instance:

     <%= include_item 'couchbase-devguide-2.0/couchbase-developer-s-guide-2.0' %>